HOW TO SPEAK UP FOR A SUSTAINABLE LIFESTYLE

 2. As long as politicians don’t do anything, the little things you do will not change anything either.

 Of course politicians need to do more!
 At the beginning of the year the German government introduced a law that every receipt in supermarkets, cafés, restaurants etc. HAS TO be printed.
 I think we can definitely call this the biggest fail ever.
 When it comes to environmental protection that is.
 To make them see that things need to change, we need to lead by example and show them that we are ready.
-No matter if with Fridays for Future protests, the boycott of cheap meet or social media posts.
+No matter if with Fridays for Future protests, the boycott of cheap meat or social media posts.

 3. The plane will also take off without you.